Shopify/react-native-skia/docs/docs/animations/overview.md

 # Animations

-React Native Skia supports Animations through animations values.
-An animation value can be seen as the state in the library - where a change in a value will trigger a repaint request on the `Canvas` component where it is used.
+React Native Skia supports Animations through a construct called `values`.
+A value can be seen as the state in the library where a change in a value will trigger a repaint request on the `Canvas` component where it is used.

 A simple example is shown below shows how a value is used as a property for the x position of the `Rect` element.